Noodles Hahn

-Frank George "Noodles" Hahn (April 29, 1879 – February 6, 1960) was a starting pitcher in Major League Baseball who played for the Cincinnati Reds and New York Highlanders between 1899 and 1906.
+Frank George "Noodles" Hahn (April 29, 1879 – February 6, 1960) was an American starting pitcher in Major League Baseball (MLB) who played between 1899 and 1906, primarily for the Cincinnati Reds.
 The left-hander posted a 130–94 win–loss record with 917 strikeouts and a 2.55 earned run average in 2,029 1/3 innings pitched.
-He was the last pitcher to throw a no hitter in the 19th Century and was the first pitcher to throw a no-hitter in the 20th century.
+He threw the first major league no-hitter of the 20th century.

-Hahn completed veterinary school while playing for Cincinnati and he entered the profession after he retired from baseball.
+Hahn completed veterinary school while playing for Cincinnati, and he entered the profession after he retired from baseball.
 He worked out with the Reds on game days until he was almost 70 years old.

 Biography

 Early life

 Hahn was born in Nashville, Tennessee.
 Hahn acquired his nickname as a child, but said that he did not know how he had gotten it.
 Hahn's biography from the Society for American Baseball Research suggests four possible origins for the nickname, all involving the fact that Hahn had frequently carried, sold or enjoyed noodle soup.
 Before he turned 15 years old, he signed a contract for $35 per month with a team in Clarksville, Tennessee.
 Hahn later talked about having to wait outside of saloons as his teammates went in for drinks.
 He moved on to the Southern League before reaching the major leagues with the Cincinnati Reds at the age of 20.